Creighcl/creighcl/README.md

 ## Hello World!
 I'm Chris (he/him) 👋

 ### I'm a digital maker 😎
--  Web technologies are the most fun
+-  Mostly spending my time building for the cloud lately (AWS)
 -  I like crafting tools and solving problems
--  I’m looking to contribute to open source but haven't found my spot (yet)
+-  I enjoy making video games and web applications
--  I enjoy making video games, there's a lot to it
+-  Focused on code craftsmanship, learning quickly by failing often, and keeping my AWS bill as low as possible
 -  Currently tackling challenges in the analytics space with the great people at Express Scripts

 ### I touch grass 🥬